bufak-wiwi/konfetti/api/README.md

 **Most important technology in use:**

 - FastAPI # for the api
 - SQLArlchemy # for the databaseconnection
 - PyDantic # for dealing with JSON on endpoints

 ## Project Setup

 ### Prerequisites

 - Python 3.11
 - `python -m pip install -r requirements.txt`
+- on mac/unix/linux:
+  - brew install gcc
+  - brew install mariadb-connector-c

 ### Local